 “This project answers an urgent, unmet need for patients: faster access to surgery and provider appointments, a convenient location, and a campus and treatment space designed precisely for patients with painful orthopaedic conditions and mobility challenges.
 This campus employs design strategies to make navigating the space as easy and comfortable as possible,” adds Rubery.

 The multiphase project will be complete by 2023.
-The first phase, relocating the orthopaedic administrative offices to an adjacent renovated lease space, was complete and occupied in the fall of 2021.
+The first phase, relocating the orthopedic administrative offices to an adjacent renovated lease space, was complete and occupied in the fall of 2021.
 The second phase, the conversion of the former Sears store to an outpatient surgical center, will be complete by fall 2022.
 This will be followed by a rehab and sports performance center next spring, and a four-story, 144-bed clinic space in the fall of 2023.

 Renderings Credit: RM Studio/Bob Masulis